georgealexakis/hybrid-chat-application/README.md

 * In your browser: [https://georgealexakis.github.io/hybrid-chat-application/](https://georgealexakis.github.io/hybrid-chat-application/).
 * Build the Hybrid Applications for different devices using Apache Cordova for mobile devices.
 Rename /docs folder to /www folder before build.
 Use the template for a cordova application, as presented in this repository
 [https://github.com/apache/cordova-app-hello-world](https://github.com/apache/cordova-app-hello-world).
+* For android in API 28 and above, you have to set android:usesCleartextTraffic="true" in your manifest in the application tag.

 ### Microcontroller